SB-6284

 Statutory Text

 (1) Beginning July 1, 2027, and except as provided in section 6(6) of this act, each deployer of a high-risk artificial intelligence system shall implement and maintain a risk management policy and program to govern the deployer's deployment of a high-risk artificial intelligence system.
 (2)(a) The risk management policy and program must specify and incorporate the principles, processes, and personnel that the deployer uses to identify, document, and mitigate known or reasonably foreseeable risks of algorithmic discrimination.
 The risk management policy and program must include an iterative process that is planned, implemented, and regularly and systematically reviewed and updated over the lifecycle of the high-risk artificial intelligence system. (b) A risk management policy and program implemented and maintained pursuant to this subsection must be reasonable, considering: (i) The size and complexity of the deployer; (ii) The nature and scope of the high-risk artificial intelligence systems deployed by the deployer including, but not limited to, the intended uses of such high-risk artificial intelligence systems; (iii) The sensitivity and volume of data processed in connection with the high-risk artificial intelligence systems deployed by the deployer; and (iv) A risk management framework that either: (A) Adheres to the guidance and standards set forth in the latest version of the artificial intelligence risk management framework published by the national institute of standards and technology, ISO/IEC 42001, or another nationally or internationally recognized risk management framework for artificial intelligence systems, if the standards are substantially equivalent to or more stringent than the requirements; or (B) Complies with any risk management framework for artificial intelligence systems that the attorney general, in the attorney general's discretion, may designate. (c) A risk management policy and program implemented and maintained pursuant to this subsection (2) may cover multiple high-risk artificial intelligence systems deployed by the deployer.
+(3) Nothing in this section may be construed to require a deployer to disclose any trade secret, or other confidential or proprietary information.

 G-01 AI Governance Program & Documentation · G-01.1G-01.2 · Developer · Automated Decisionmaking